Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Life in Canada

-Some Alberta employers may recognize Easter Monday as an optional general holiday.
-If you live in Alberta, check with your employer to see if they observe the holiday.
+Note for Alberta: According to the Canada Labour Code, federal employees get both days.
+However, in Alberta, Easter Monday is a “non-statutory general holiday,” and some employers may recognize it as an optional general holiday.
+If you live in Alberta, check with your employer to see if they observe it.

 How Do Canadians Celebrate Easter?

-While Easter is a religious holiday, it has become one that all Canadians from diverse backgrounds celebrate.
+While rooted in Christian tradition (observed by 53.3% of Canadians), Easter is a major secular event focusing on the “rebirth” of spring.
 Easter in Canada is a time of joy and celebration that brings families and communities together.

 Easter Traditions